Neerajj9/Reinforcement-Learning-keras-Cartpole/README.md

 depending upon the information of the current game scenario it got from the previous move .
 The model was initially trained on random moves and then trained on calculated moves .

+An average score of 188 is expected over 100 turns of the game .
+The following model got an accuracy of 200 points for 15 turns .